ge0rg/samsung-nx-emailservice/README.md

 1. Change the path, secret and white-listed sender emails in `config.toml`

+1. Add your email server credentials to `config.toml`

 1. Install the virtual environment, patch flask, and run the (development) server:

 ```